SofiaKapsiani/FLIMPA/README.md

 ## Importing Data

-FLIMPA currently accepts  `.std`,  `.ptu`, and  `.tif` file formats for phasor plot analysis.
+FLIMPA currently accepts  `.sdt`,  `.ptu`, and  `.tif` file formats for phasor plot analysis.
 To ensure accurate results, a reference file with a known lifetime (such as a sample of Rhodamine 6G or Erythrosin B) is required to correct for instrumental errors.

-The software can be tested using the  `.std` files provided in the  `sample_data` folder.
+The software can be tested using the  `.sdt` files provided in the  `sample_data` folder.
 These sample data were used in our publication and involve COS-7 cells stained with SiR-tubulin, treated with 40 µM of Nocodazole.
 Control data are also included, consisting of images of untreated cells.

 There are three different options for importing the data: